Gradient Methods for Stochastic Optimization in Relative Scale: Optimization in Relative Scale

-Let us now derive an optimal choice of coefficients for \cref{\LocalName{alg:StochasticGradientMethod}}.
+Let us now derive an optimal choice of step sizes for \cref{\LocalName{alg:Algorithm}}.
 This is easier when we fix the total number of steps, say, $N \geq 1$.
-Note that $\delta_N$ from \cref{StochasticGradientMethod::ConvergenceRate::eq:FinalGuarantee} is a symmetric convex function of the coefficients~$(a_i)_{i = 0}^{N - 1}$.
+From \cref{\LocalName{eq:AlternativeFormulaForAccuracy}}, it is not difficult to see that $\delta_N$ is a symmetric convex function of~$(a_i)_{i = 0}^{N - 1}$.
 Hence, its minimum is attained at $a_i = a_N^*$, $0 \leq i \leq N - 1$, where~$a_N^*$ minimizes the ratio

-over all $a \in \OpenOpenInterval{0}{\frac{1}{L}}$.
+over all $a \in \OpenOpenInterval{0}{\frac{1 - \delta}{L}}$.
 Differentiating~$\delta_N(a)$ in~$a$ and setting the derivative to zero, we come to the following equation for~$a_N^*$:

-This is the quadratic equation $2 \gamma_0 N L (a_N^*)^2 + 2 L a_N^* = 1$ with a unique positive solution
+This is the quadratic equation $2 \gamma_0 N L (a_N^*)^2 + 2 L a_N^* = 1 - \delta$ with a unique positive solution